tripal/tripal_analysis_kegg/README.md

 ## Tripal Analysis KEGG

-This module allows you to import KEGG annotations created by the KEGG KOALA annotation tool.
+This module allows you to import KEGG annotations created by the KEGG KOALA annotation tool into a Tripal v3 site.

 ### Annotating data